pearpages/my-blog-v1/_drafts/unit-testing-node.markdown

 #### Stubs

 With stubs we spy on entire objects.
 And it lets us change the functionality that we need.

+Stubs are more hands-on than spies (though they sound more useless, don’t they).
+With a stub, you will actually change how functions are called in your test.
+You don’t want to change the subject under test, thus changing the accuracy of your test.
+But you may want to test several ways that dependencies of your unit could be expected to act.

 ```javascript
 beforeEach(function () {